leonbeckmann/voip-onion-routing/docs/Midterm-Report.md

 #### Encryption

 For the encryption between each hop, we need an encryption with static length.
+Integrity protection is not required between hops, because they do not interact with the data.
-We use AES-CTR.
+We chose AES-CTR for this use case.

 For the encryption between the initiator and the target hop, we need an encryption with static length, integrity protection and authentication.
-We use AES-GCM.
+We chose AES-GCM for this, because it meets all our requirements.

 The encryption works as follows:

 The initiator generates a random IV and encrypts the serialized payload but skips the first 16 bytes (auth_tag) using AES-GCM.
 He then replaces the first 16 bytes with the auth_tag result from the encryption.
-For each hop between the initiator and the target, the payload (including auth_tag) and the IV is then encrypted once more with the shared_key exchanged with the hop.
+For each hop between the initiator and the target, the payload (including auth_tag) and the IV are then encrypted once more with the shared key exchanged between the initiator and the hop.

 Initiator:
 - iv = random()